-I threw a bunch of stuff into my food processor and the results were pretty divine.
-We had it tossed with zucchini noodles and sprinkled with parmesan and the leftovers will go on grilled salmon tonight.
+I removed the fronds from the stems, put them into my food processor with some basil and toasted seeds and the results were pretty divine.
+We had it tossed with zucchini noodles and sprinkled with nutritional yeast and the leftovers will go on grilled salmon tonight.
 I will never throw out those carrot tops again!

 And PS - carrot tops are considered a leafy green vegetable which is always a good choice!

-1- 1 1/2 cup(s) of carrot tops (typically the amount from one bunch of carrots)
+1- 1 1/2 cup(s) of carrot tops (typically the amount from one bunch of carrots), OR arugula, kale, chard or whatever else you may have.

-2-4 garlic cloves (I used roasted garlic because I prefer it but it's up to you)
+2-4 garlic cloves (I used roasted garlic (I buy it in the deli section of my favorite grocery store) because it's mellower but it's up to you).

 pinch of sea salt